mitrefccace/iam/README.md

 1. Start Apache Tomcat if not already started: `sudo service tomcat start`
 1. Copy the `ace.war` file located in `iam/config/oam` to `/opt/tomcat/webapps` .
 This will start the OpenAM deployment.
-1. Execute the following commands on the command prompt to copy relevant ace direct files from the repo to the openam deployment directory:
+1. Execute the following commands on the command prompt to copy relevant ace direct files from the repo to the OpenAM deployment directory:

     ```bash
     cp iam/config/oam/DataStore.xml /opt/tomcat/webapps/ace/config/auth/default_en